15 Mysterious Facts about The Mayan Empire

-The ancient Mayan Empire, or civilisation, remains one of the most fascinating, and certainly one of the most studied.
-Hailing from around Central Mexico, they are named after Mayapan city, an ancient capital.
+The ancient Mayan Empire remains one of the most fascinating, and certainly one of the most studied.
+Hailing from Central Mexico, they are named after Mayapan city, an ancient capital.
 In fact, Mayapan is thought to have been the last city of the old civilisation to fall.

-Think you know all there is to know about the Ancient Mayans?
-No one truly knows it all – so get ready for some interesting facts we do know about the civilisation!
+Think you know all there is to discover about the Ancient Mayans?
+No one truly knows it all – so get ready for some fun facts we do know about the civilisation!

 1. The Mayans were mathematical pioneers